-Technical indicator description sheet A2 Alignment Improved water sustainability is to determine the revenue from water A1 Indicator short name Percentage of non-revenue water enue A3 Results- Outcome A7 Rationale not sold as a result of losses incurred through to (illegal connections), non- or incorrect meterin wastage as a result of deteriorating water infrastructure.
-Water consumption is currently too high and the is poor water use efficiency, and little water conservation and demand management implementation.
-In particular, the increased percentage of the population with access to we services (as the current backlog is addressed), the expected improvement in the standard of lines likely to result in a greater per capita water consumption.
-New water augmentation schen will also be costly and are likely to be detriment to the environment.
-Effective water conservation and demand management brings about the required change to current water use managen practices, and there are opportunities to increwater use efficiency in all water use sectors A8 Definition Non-revenue water is defined as the sum of unbilled authorized consumption, apparent losses (unbilled unauthorised consumption and meter inaccuracies) and real losses (from transmission mains, storage facilities, distribution mains or service connections).
-INDICATOR ASSIGNMENT WS5.1 A4 Back to Basics pillar Service delivery A9 Indicator Formula Purified - (2)Nun nber of Kilo ater Purchased or litres Water Sold) / Purchased or Purified A5 Unit of measurement Percentage of kilolitres A6 Frequency of reporting Annual A10 Indicator origin DWS indicator, Pre vious genei ration BEPP indicator A11 Notes on calculation Calculated as at the last day of th investigation ne financial year under n A12 Additional notes It is expected that implementation of the free basic service policy is included in the calculation for sale of water.
+Technical indicator description sheet A2 Alignment Improved water sustainability is to determine the revenue from water A1 Indicator short name Percentage of non-revenue water on-revenue Outcome A7 Rationale service through kilolitres of water purchased not sold as a result of losses incurred through (illegal connections), non- or incorrect meterir wastage as a result of deteriorating water infrastructure.
+Water consumption is currently too high and to is poor water use efficiency, and little water conservation and demand management implementation.
+In particular, the increase percentage of the population with access tow services (as the current backlog is addressed), the expected improvement in the standard of it is likely to result in a greater per capita water consumption.
+New water augmentation schemil also be costly and are likely to be detrimed to the environment.
+Effective water conservation and demand management brings about the required change to current water use manager practices, and there are opportunities to increwater use efficiency in all water use sectors.
+A8 Definition Non-revenue water is defined as the sum of unbilled authorized consumption, apparent losses (unbilled unauthorised consumption and meter inaccuracies) and real losses (from transmission mains, storage facilities, distribution mains or service connections).
+INDICATOR ASSIGNMENT WS5.1 A4 Back to Basics pillar Service delivery A9 Indicator Formula ((1)Number of Kilolitres Water Purchased or Purified - (2)Number of Kilolitres Water Sold) / (1)Number of Kilolitres Water Purchased or Purified 100 A5 Unit of measurement Percentage of kilolitres A6 Frequency of reporting Annual A10 Indicator origin DWS indicator, Pre vious genei ration BEPP indicator A11 Notes on calculation Calculated as at the last day of th investigation ne financial year under n A12 Additional notes It is expected that implementation of the free basic service policy is included in the calculation for sale of water.
 Reno orting sibility A Applies to Municip al Catego ry R eadiness Me tro Metro Yes Tier 1 B1 Data Element (1)Number of Kilolitres Water Purchased or Purified B4 Source WSA C1 Data Element (2) Number of kilolitres of water sold C4 Source WSA B2 Frequency of collection Annual B5 Units Number of kilolitres C2 Frequency of Annual C5 Units Number of kilolitres